Skip to content

 How to Read a Feature Control Frame

+If you can read one feature control frame, you can decode almost every GD&T callout on your drawing.
 The feature control frame (FCF) is the rectangle on a drawing that contains a GD&T callout.
-Every FCF reads left to right and has 2–5 compartments.
-Once you can read one, you can read any GD&T callout on any drawing.
+Most common single-segment FCFs read left to right and have 2–5 compartments.
+Once you can read one, you can decode the majority of GD&T callouts on a drawing.

 Feature Control Frame Anatomy (read left → right)